phenotypic/Vienna-Transit/README.md

 # Vienna-Transit

-A web-based departure board that displays real-time transit information for any station in Vienna, using data from Wiener Linien.
+A web-based departure board displaying real-time transit information for any station in Vienna.
+The application retrieves a list of stations from the [Wiener Linien website](https://www.data.gv.at/katalog/dataset/wiener-linien-echtzeitdaten-via-datendrehscheibe-wien/resource/45f06281-5a9f-441c-9977-0fda610f963a#resources) and calculates the distance between the user’s location and each station using the [Haversine formula](https://en.wikipedia.org/wiki/Haversine_formula).

-The application retrieves a comprehensive list of transit station from the [Wiener Linien website](https://www.data.gv.at/katalog/dataset/wiener-linien-echtzeitdaten-via-datendrehscheibe-wien/resource/45f06281-5a9f-441c-9977-0fda610f963a#resources) and uses the Haversine formula to calculate the distance between the user's current location and each station.
-After determining the nearest station, the application fetches real-time departure information from the [Wiener Linien API](https://www.wienerlinien.at/ogd_realtime/doku/ogd/wienerlinien-echtzeitdaten-dokumentation.pdf).
-This data is dynamically updated every 30 seconds.
+By default, it shows information for the nearest station, but users can select any station from a distance-sorted dropdown.
+Real-time departure data is fetched from the [Wiener Linien API](https://www.wienerlinien.at/ogd_realtime/doku/ogd/wienerlinien-echtzeitdaten-dokumentation.pdf) and updated every 30 seconds.

 ## Usage